Claire's Camera: Production

-In May 2016, it was announced Isabelle Huppert, Kim Min-hee, Jung Jin-young and Chang Mi-hee joined the cast of the film, with Hong Sang-soo directing the film.
+In May 2016, it was announced that Isabelle Huppert, Kim Min-hee, Jung Jin-young and Chang Mi-hee had joined the cast of the film, with Hong Sang-soo directing the film.
 It was shot during the 2016 Cannes Film Festival.

 Release

-In August 2017, Cinema Guild acquired U.S. distribution rights to the film; it was released on 9 March 2018.
+Claire's Camera had its world premiere in the Special Screening section of the Cannes Film Festival on 21 May 2017.
+The film was released theatrically in France on 7 March 2018 by Jour2Fête and in South Korean on 25 April 2018 by Contents Panda.
+In August 2017, Cinema Guild acquired US distribution rights to the film.
+It opened at New York City's Film Society of Lincoln Center on 9 March 2018 and in select cities on 23 March.

+Reception

-Critical reception
+Critical response

-On review aggregator website Rotten Tomatoes, the film holds an approval rating of 90% based on 40 reviews, and an average rating of 7.6/10.
-The website's critical consensus reads, "Claire's Camera adds another deceptively unassuming entry to writer-director Hong Sang-soo's oeuvre — one whose lingering impact belies its brief length."
-On Metacritic, the film has a weighted average score of 80 out of 100, based on 15 critics, indicating "generally favorable reviews".
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 89% based on 56 reviews, with an average rating of 7.5/10.
+The website's critics consensus reads, "Claire's Camera adds another deceptively unassuming entry to writer-director Hong Sang-soo's oeuvre – one whose lingering impact belies its brief length."
+Metacritic, which uses a weighted average, assigned the film a score of 80 out of 100, based on 15 critics, indicating "generally favorable" reviews.